tarwn/lessthandot-hugo/blogs/content/posts/2014-09-07-automated-database-depoyments-presentation-demos.md

 Achieved: At this point we had added version control and automated verification of changes to our process and talked about the benefit of it a bit

-29. I returned to TeamCity and selected “Edit Settings” from the overall project so we could add a new production build configuration
+29. I returned to TeamCity and selected "Edit Settings" from the overall project so we could add a new production build configuration

-30. I used the “+ Create Build Configuration” button to add a new Build Configuration, which I named “Apply to Production!!”
+30. I used the "+ Create Build Configuration" button to add a new Build Configuration, which I named "Apply to Production!!"

 31. I chose the same VCS settings I had previously created in the Continuous Integration step

-32. I jumped ahead to the Failure Conditions menu and checked the “an error message is logged by build runner”
+32. I jumped ahead to the Failure Conditions menu and checked the "an error message is logged by build runner"

-33. I then selected the “Dependencies” menu option from the Build Configuration Stetings menu
+33. I then selected the "Dependencies" menu option from the Build Configuration Stetings menu

-34. I used the “+ Add new snapshot dependency” and selected my “Continuous Integration” step, to tie the Production step to run the same changes as the Continuous Integration step
+34. I used the "+ Add new snapshot dependency" and selected my "Continuous Integration" step, to tie the Production step to run the same changes as the Continuous Integration step

-35. I used the “+ Add new artifact dependency” button and selected the “Continuous Integration” step, selected to get artifacts from “Build from the same chain”, and typed in “UpdatesBatch.sql” so we could get the batch file that the corresponding CI build step had produced
+35. I used the "+ Add new artifact dependency" button and selected the "Continuous Integration" step, selected to get artifacts from "Build from the same chain", and typed in "UpdatesBatch.sql" so we could get the batch file that the corresponding CI build step had produced

-36. I switched back to the Continuous Integration build configuration, went to Build Steps, and form the “More” menu for the “Apply” step, I chose to copy the step to the “Apply to Production” build configuration
+36. I switched back to the Continuous Integration build configuration, went to Build Steps, and form the "More" menu for the "Apply" step, I chose to copy the step to the "Apply to Production" build configuration

-37. I edited my new “Apply” build step in the “Apply to Production” build configuration and changed the target database in the powershell parameters from CI\_DeployPresentation to PROD\_DeployPresentation
+37. I edited my new "Apply" build step in the "Apply to Production" build configuration and changed the target database in the powershell parameters from CI\_DeployPresentation to PROD\_DeployPresentation

-38. We edited the “General” settings, added “UpdatesBatch,sql” to the artifacts and set the Version Number to the CI step's build number: %dep.DBDeployPres1_CiStep.build.number% (this may vary on your system depending on what you named your project and build configuration, type a % and look at the dropdown that appears)
+38. We edited the "General" settings, added "UpdatesBatch,sql" to the artifacts and set the Version Number to the CI step's build number: %dep.DBDeployPres1_CiStep.build.number% (this may vary on your system depending on what you named your project and build configuration, type a % and look at the dropdown that appears)

 39. We verified that the Production database still only had the original 7 tables